hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 The sections in the sample configuration file are

-`type` defines the platform choice like corda/fabric, here in example its Corda
+`type` defines the platform choice like corda/fabric/quorum, here in example its `corda`.

 `version` defines the version of platform being used, here in example the Corda version is 4.0, the  corda version 4.1 and 4.4 is also supported and should be used.
+For **Corda Enterprise**, use like `4.4-enterprise`.

 `frontend` is a flag which defines if frontend is enabled for nodes or not.
 Its value can only be enabled/disabled.
 This is only applicable if the sample Supplychain App is being installed.